- The John Carroll School Mission

 - Earn 3 credits in Fine Arts electives in grades 10-12; and

-- Receive a passing grade on a senior project that focuses on a fine arts theme; or
+- Receive a passing grade on a Capstone Project that focuses on a fine arts theme

 World Languages Honor Societies